 Below are some of the wireframes I designed, press the left and right buttons to navigate through the screens.
 I also added a description at the bottom of each picture.

-As this was a new product, we spent a lot of time experimenting with the UI’s look and feel.
-We used the inspiration we collected previously for ideas for different color and theme combinations.
-Eventually we decided on a light-subtle theme due to the nature of the UX and amount of information we needed to present.
+As this was a new product, a lot of time was spent experimenting with the UI’s look and feel.
+We used the inspiration collected previously for ideas for different color and theme combinations, Eventually deciding on a light-subtle theme due to the nature of the UX and amount of information we needed to present.
 When users are interacting with this product they will be spending a lot of time reading the information on the data page or search page.
 This led to us first designing in a light theme.
-Later, we would work on adding an optional dark theme for users.
 Our main motivation was to not overwhelm users with too many colors and information.
-We also went with a blue theme to make the product feel associated with General Motors.
+The blue theme also helps product feel more associated with General Motors.

-I had previous Experience with Figma from college coursework and independent projects, but this was the first time we used Figma as a team with the company.
+I had previous Experience with Figma from college coursework and independent projects, but this was the first time using Figma as a team with the company.
 We were transitioning from Adobe XD to Figma due to better collaboration and sharing of screens with devs.
-We were able to organize our work and components.
-We continued using some of our habits XD like organizing versions in documents but now pages.
-We also used Figma features like Dev Mode for better handoff to our developers.
+We continued using some of our habits from XD like organizing versions in documents but now pages.
+Figma features like Dev Mode helped with better handoff to our developers.

-Below are the final designs I made for the Data Item page, along with my reasoning.
-After we designed the final prototype, we got the opportunity to conduct usability tests with it.
+Below are the final designs I made, along with my reasoning.
+After designing the final prototype, I got the opportunity to conduct usability tests with it.
 These designs have feedback from the tests applied to them already, but I will discuss the usability testing afterward.

-We wanted to conduct usability tests earlier in the design process but we originally did not have enough time.
+I wanted to conduct usability tests earlier in the design process but there was not enough time.
 Deadlines shifted though and we were able to test our high-fidelity prototype with a few users.
-We conducted four semi-structured usability tests with 4 different tasks to get feedback on each feature.
+I conducted four semi-structured usability tests with 4 different tasks to get feedback on each feature.

 The Data Catalog was an exciting challenge as it was the first project I worked on from idea to development at General Motors.